plgagne/Game-Boy-Essentials/drafts/Game Boy Camera.md

 !fig
 Case closed: the Game Boy Camera was never the world's smallest anything.

 Any mention of a Guiness record, even when properly transcribing what is written by Guinness, is spurious.
 It's always been a book of factoids and weird trivia more than a serious reference.
-Reading any consumer product record feels like you're reading a collection of statements from press releases.
+Reading anything related to products feels like you're reading a collection of statements pulled straight out from press releases.
 How can anyone validate the record for the [most recyclable car](https://archive.org/details/guinnessbookofre00newy/page/274/mode/2up) beyond the car company's own statement?
+Couple that with the extremely difficult relationship between the speedrunning community and Guiness, and it shows a company incapable of understanding video games.

-Case in point, Guiness removed Billy Mitchell's gaming records when his cheating was revealed and somehow [reinstated them two years later](https://www.guinnessworldrecords.com/news/2020/6/a-statement-from-guinness-world-records-billy-mitchell-621053), **after** he had been unequivocally proven to have lied about his achievements, which led to him [banned from both serious Donkey Kong score-keeping organizations](https://arstechnica.com/gaming/2018/04/premiere-game-scoreboard-bans-billy-mitchell-in-donkey-kong-cheating-scandal/).
+Case in point, Guiness removed Billy Mitchell's gaming records when his cheating was revealed and somehow [reinstated those same records two years later](https://www.guinnessworldrecords.com/news/2020/6/a-statement-from-guinness-world-records-billy-mitchell-621053), **after** he had been unequivocally proven to have lied about his achievements, which led to him [banned from both serious Donkey Kong score-keeping organizations](https://arstechnica.com/gaming/2018/04/premiere-game-scoreboard-bans-billy-mitchell-in-donkey-kong-cheating-scandal/).
 They also [assigned ultra-specific records to Tommy Tallarico](https://youtu.be/0twDETh6QaI?t=3627) in a blatant display of their [pay-for-play record scheme](https://www.npr.org/sections/money/2017/09/20/552203402/episode-795-is-record-breaking-broken).
-At this point, no one should trust Guiness for any record.

 To get back to the Game Boy Camera, the wrong information about the record has been on Wikipedia since it was added by an [anonymous contributor in June 2008](https://en.wikipedia.org/w/index.php?title=Game_Boy_Camera&diff=prev&oldid=219108575).
 You can now find it in tons of articles online, on Wikia, probably in a bunch of books.
 I predict I will see this false information repeated until I die.